A solution to the mystery of the sub-harmonic series via a linear model of the cochlea: Introduction

-{\bf Peaks near to the sub-harmonics.} A vibrating string has different oscillation modes.
-If the fundamental mode corresponds to a frequency $\fff_0$, the next modes correspond to frequencies 2$\fff_0$, 3$\fff_0$ etc. Hence, if a \genuine\ corresponding to the C$_4$ ($\fff=262$Hz) is perceived, this will activate the first mode of the strings whose frequency of resonance is close to $\fff$ but also the second mode of the strings whose frequency of resonance is close to $\frac12\fff$, the third mode of the strings whose frequency of resonance is close to $\frac13\fff$, etc...
-Notice that all these strings will vibrate at the frequency of the forcing signal ($\fff=262$Hz) but the information that is transmitted to the auditory cortex (being the energy stored in the strings only) is the presence of oscillations at the frequencies of $\frac12\fff$, $\frac13\fff$ etc. These frequencies correspond exactly to the frequency of the sub-harmonics { and this idea explains their perception.}\footnote{ The same reasoning also applies to all the harmonics of the incoming sound, producing sub-harmonics of the different harmonics.
+{\bf Peaks near to the sub-harmonics.} While the previously examined peaks where due to the presence of harmonics in the original sound, other secondary peaks appear due to the strings themselves being sensitive to integer multiples of their resonance frequencies.
+This is due to the fact that a string has several oscillation modes.
+More precisely, if the fundamental mode of a string corresponds to the frequency $\fff_0$, the next modes correspond to frequencies 2$\fff_0$, 3$\fff_0$ etc. Hence, if a harmonic sound corresponding to the C$_4$ ($\fff=262$Hz) is perceived, this will activate the first mode of the strings whose frequency of resonance is close to $\fff$ but also the second mode of the strings whose frequency of resonance is close to $\frac12\fff$, the third mode of the strings whose frequency of resonance is close to $\frac13\fff$, etc...
+Notice that all these strings will vibrate at the frequency of the forcing signal ($\fff=262$Hz) but the information that is transmitted to the auditory cortex (depending only to the position of the activated string) is the presence of oscillations at the frequencies of $\frac12\fff$, $\frac13\fff$ etc. These frequencies correspond exactly to the frequency of the sub-harmonics, and this idea explains their perception.\footnote{ The same reasoning also applies to all the harmonics of the incoming sound, producing sub-harmonics of the different harmonics.
 See Section \ref{s-misto}.}

-As we shall see, in the simplest (more natural though) model, {\bf only the odd sub-harmonics} appear.
+As we shall see, in the simplest and arguably more natural model, certain symmetries imply that {\bf only the odd sub-harmonics} appear (see Section \ref{s-matematica}).
 These are the most important ones since they contain the minor triad (the even sub-harmonics would produce only lower octaves of the original sound).
-This fact is essentially due to certain symmetries of the model (see Section \ref{s-matematica}).

 Notice that, contrary to harmonics, sub-harmonics are present even if the original sound is a pure sine wave.
 In fact, in the case of a pure sinusoid, they become even more evident, as there are no higher harmonics to mask their perception.
-This is one reason why pure sine waves -- or, for example, the sound of a clarinet, which lacks all even-numbered harmonics -- are perceived as particularly “deep” or dark in timbre.
+This is could be one of the reasons why pure sine waves -- or, for example, the sound of a clarinet, which lacks all even-numbered harmonics -- are perceived as particularly “deep” or ``dark'' in timbre.